Finding Critical PointsIn Exercises 41–50, determine all critical... | Channels for Pearson+

 Critical Points

 Critical points of a function occur where its derivative is zero or undefined.
-These points are essential for identifying local maxima, minima, or points of inflection.
-To find critical points, compute the derivative of the function and solve for values of x where the derivative equals zero or does not exist.
+These points are important because they can indicate local maxima, minima, or points of inflection.
+To find them, take the derivative of the function and solve for the values of x where the derivative equals zero or does not exist.

 Recommended video: